MysteryMachine/jobim/README.md

 ```

 One of the coolest features of `jobim` is that it allows you to include
-Clojure code as a quoted form, allowing you to use ACTUAL code inside
+Clojure code inside our macros, allowing you to use ACTUAL code inside
 code examples.

 Jobim allows you to write test driven presentations, and to build up certainty that your slides mean what you think they means.
 Run tests lives, and do live reload, effortlessly!